confluentinc/learn-kafka-courses/data-pipelines/exercises/pipelines3.md

 ## View Customer Data in MySQL

-1. You should have created and populated a MySQL database in the exercise &lt;INSERT NAME OF EXERCISE AND ADD ANCHOR LINK&gt;.
+1. You should have created and populated a MySQL database in the exercise &lt;TODO: INSERT NAME OF EXERCISE AND ADD ANCHOR LINK&gt;.
 If you didn’t, please return to that step and complete it before proceeding.

     Remember that the MySQL database needs to be accessible from the internet.